tdwg/vocab/documentation-specification.md

 The property dcterms:description may optionally be used to provide additional information that is not part of the definition of the term.

+If the term was created or modified as the result of an Executive Committee decision, the property dwcattributes:decision should be used to link to the HTTP IRI representing the record of the decision affecting the term.

 Properties that extend the meaning of terms by introducing machine-computable entailments should not be included with the basic properties listed in this section.
 Rather they should be included in a vocabulary extension list as described in Section 4.4.2.2.

 **4.5.1 Example metadata for terms (non-normative)**